mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-04-tuesday_morning_Notebook_servers.md

 ```

 - Note that using `>>` means the text is added to the end of the existing file.
 If we typed `>` the current file would be overwritten.

-- check what the file looks like
+Check what the file looks like

 ```
 cat sample.fasta
 ```

--
-- Now, compute the GC content:
+Now, compute the GC content:

 ```
 seqkit fx2tab sample.fasta --gc